stoplightio/postman-importer/README.md

   - http://localhost:3000/convert/SWAGGER/to/RAML10
 ```

-You can also deploy it in a serverless fashion as a AWS lambdas function.
+You can also deploy it in a server-less fashion as a AWS lambdas function.
 Use `index-server-less.js` to configure your AWS lambda function.

 ### 4. As a dependency